+Permconn-MAX-1 Password="Ascend", User-Service=Dialout-Framed-User
-- 2 On the second line of the user profile, specify the User-Name attribute to indicate the name of the user that can make the Frame Relay connection. - 3 To specify that the MAX uses a gateway link, set Ascend-FR-Direct=FR-Direct-No. - 4 To specify the name of the Frame Relay profile that the MAX uses when building the connection, set the Ascend-FR-Profile-Name attribute.

-Indicate the name of a Frame Relay profile that connects to the Frame Relay switch handling the DLCI.
+- 2 On the second line of the user profile, specify the User-Name attribute to indicate the name of the user that can make the Frame Relay connection. - 3 To specify that the MAX uses a gateway link, set Ascend-FR-Direct=FR-Direct-No. - 4 To specify the name of the Frame Relay profile that the MAX uses when building the connection, set the Ascend-FR-Profile-Name attribute. - Indicate the name of a Frame Relay profile that connects to the Frame Relay switch handling the DLCI.
 You can specify up to 15 alphanumeric characters.
 The default value is null.
-Make sure that you enter the name exactly as it appears in User-Name attribute on the second line of the Frame Relay profile.

-5 To specify the DLCI that identifies the user profile to the Frame Relay switch, set the Ascend-FR-DLCI attribute.

-You can specify an integer between 16 and 991.
+Make sure that you enter the name exactly as it appears in User-Name attribute on the second line of the Frame Relay profile. - To specify the DLCI that identifies the user profile to the Frame Relay switch, set the Ascend-FR-DLCI attribute. - You can specify an integer between 16 and 991.
 The default value is 16.
 Enter the DLCI value given to you by your Frame Relay network administrator.
-Each user profile that specifies a gateway connection is a separate logical link and must have a separate DLCI.

-6 Set Framed-Protocol=FR.

-This setting indicates Frame Relay encapsulation as specified in RFC 1490, and enables the user to send and receive packets between the MAX unit's bridge/router and a Frame Relay network.
-The bridge/router is the endpoint of the Frame Relay connection, and processes all packets going to or coming from the Frame Relay link.

-7 Configure the routing or bridging setup in the MAX for the WAN connection.For details, see Chapter 6, "Setting Up Routing and Bridging Links" in this guide, and the relevant chapters of the MAX ISP and Telecommuting Configuration Guide.
+Each user profile that specifies a gateway connection is a separate logical link and must have a separate DLCI. - 6 Set Framed-Protocol=FR. - This setting indicates Frame Relay encapsulation as specified in RFC 1490, and enables the user to send and receive packets between the MAX unit's bridge/router and a Frame Relay network.
+The bridge/router is the endpoint of the Frame Relay connection, and processes all packets going to or coming from the Frame Relay link. - 7 Configure the routing or bridging setup in the MAX for the WAN connection.
+For details, see Chapter 6, "Setting Up Routing and Bridging Links" in this guide, and the relevant chapters of the MAX Network Configuration Guide for your MAX.